 1. Feed your baby when you’re out and about.

 When you know you have extra breast milk, and you won’t get engorged from pushing out a nursing session, or you simply need milk to bribe your infant while you’re out, take a bottle and some previously frozen breast milk with you and feed your baby.
 Then once you get home, you can pump and freeze some fresh milk to use several months down the road.

 2. Breast milk doesn’t have to be consumed as a liquid.

 You can make ice cream out of breast milk or toss it into the blender with some fruits and vegetables for a delicious smoothie to feed your infant or even an older child!
-Often, you have to pour a liquid in the blender to make it work properly as it blends fruits and vegetables, anyways, so instead of using water or whole milk, defrost some breast milk and pour it in for a healthier option for your child.
+You usually have to pour a liquid into the blender to make it work properly as it blends fruits and vegetables.
+So instead of using water or whole milk, defrost some breast milk and pour it in for a healthier option for your child.

 3. Make some breast milk popsicles.